BarzinM/barzinm.github.io/_posts/odriod_setup.md

 ### Update the OS

 If you are connected to the Internet then do the following in the terminal of the board.
-If you are not connected to the Internet but want to be then go to the [next section](#connect-to-internet-via-host-computer).
+If you are not connected to the Internet, but want to get Internet access through host computer, then go to the [next section](#connect-to-internet-via-host-computer).
 You need to be superuser for these commands.
 One option is to run them with `sudo` at the beginning of each line.

 ```bash
 $ apt-get update